-- All staff are given the training they need to work with the specific children in their care, these have included: - 1.
-How to support children with Speech and Language Difficulties - 2.
-How to support children with Social and Emotional needs - 3.
-How to support children with physical and co-ordination difficulties - 4.
-Autism Awareness - 5.
-Two members of staff are employed as an ELSA. - 6.
-School clubs (Individual skills) - 7.
-Cognitive Behaviour Therapies - 8.
-Parent Support
+All staff are given the training they need to work with the specific children in their care these have included:

+- 1. How to support children with Speech and Language Difficulties

+- 2. How to support children with Social and Emotional needs

+- 3. How to support children with physical and co-ordination difficulties

+- 4. Autism Awareness

+- 5. ELSA.

+- 6. School clubs (Individual skills)

+- 7. Cognitive Behaviour Therapies

+- 8. Parent Support